-Student parking at Masconomet is limited, by permit only and restricted to Seniors who are in good standing.
+Student parking at Masconomet is limited, by permit only and restricted to seniors who are in good standing.
 During school hours, students may only park in the student parking lot on the High School side.
 Seniors who want a parking permit must submit a completed parking permit application form, related documents and associated fee of \$100.00.
+Juniors are not eligible for parking until the seniors go on internship in April and will have a separate application process at that time.

-Under this system the Upper House Asst.
-Principal reserves the right to rescind parking privileges for serious violations which include but are not limited to:
+Under this system, School Administration reserves the right to rescind parking privileges for serious violations which include but are not limited to:

 - Student leaves campus without proper dismissal or authority.

 - Any forgery or misuse of a parking permit.

 - Impairment, drugs or alcohol violations.

 - Excessive parking violations (5 or more)

+- Excessive demerits

-- Excessive disciplinary action.
+- Excessive disciplinary action and/or being placed on Social Probation.